citation-file-format/citation-file-format/schema-guide.md

 version: 0.11.2
 ```

-### Transitive credit
+### Referencing other work

 When your software or data builds on what others have already done, it is good practice to add a `references` section to your
 `CITATION.cff` file.
-This way, whenever your work gets credited, a little bit of that goes into crediting the works that
-you built on.
+This way, you give credit to those on whose work you build your own.

+The `references` section works like a reference list in a paper,
+but can also contain references to other software
+(such as the dependencies of your software), other datasets,
+and other (research) outputs.

 ```yaml
 authors: